What is Terminal Value Formula?

 - Step #3 – Calculate the Present Value of Explicit FCFF

 - Step #4 – Now, Calculate the Enterprise Value and the Share Price

 The terminal value contribution to enterprise value is 80%.

 - Use in a financial tool like the Gordon growth method.

 - To calculate discounted cash flow example of the same we have seen above.

 - To calculate residual earnings.

-There are some limitations of terminal value formula in discounted cash flow, if we use exit multiple methods, then we are mixing DCF approach with relative valuation approach as the exit multiple is arrived from the comparable firm.
+There are some limitations of terminal value in discounted cash flowDiscounted Cash FlowDiscounted cash flow analysis is a method of analyzing the present value of a company, investment, or cash flow by adjusting future cash flows to the time value of money.
+This analysis assesses the present fair value of assets, projects, or companies by taking into account many factors such as inflation, risk, and cost of capital, as well as analyzing the company's future performance.; if we use exit multiple methods, then we are mixing the DCF approach with a relative valuation approach as the exit multiple is arrived from the comparable firm.
 Please note growth cannot be greater than the discounted rate.
 In that case, one cannot apply the Perpetuity growth method.
-Terminal value contributes more than 75% of the total value this became risky if value varies a lot with even 1% change in growth rate or WACC.
+Terminal value contributes more than 75% of the total value; this became risky if value varies a lot, with even a 1% change in growth rate or WACC.

-This has been Guide to Terminal Value Formula.
-Here we discuss how to calculate the terminal value using the method of perpetuity growth and Exit multiple growth along with practical examples & downloadable excel template.
+This article has been Guide to Terminal Value Formula.
+Here we discuss how to calculate the terminal value using the method of perpetuity growth and Exit multiple growths along with practical examples & a downloadable excel template.
 You may learn more about Valuations from the following articles –